unthingable/monster-jam/docs/README.md

 Play notes and focus step editor.

 The 128 notes are divided in 8 pages of 16 (or fewer) notes each.
-The note selector is always showing one of those pages (think of the Chain scroller in Drum Maschine), which one depends on which page the bottommost visible note falls into.
+The note selector is always showing one of those pages (think of the Chain scroller in Drum Machine), which one depends on which page the bottommost visible note falls into.

 Pressing a pad:
 * Plays the note